 Five Days in Verona and Padua

 My sister and I traveled by train to Verona on Saturday October 7th.
-We left from Firenze where I’d been taking an Italian language class (which definitely did not help me in Verona) taking the high speed train through Bologna and on to Verona.
+We left from Firenze where I’d been taking an Italian language class (which definitely did not help me in Verona), taking the high speed train through Bologna and on to Verona.
 We took a cab to the apartment for about 11 euros.

+As mentioned below (Where to Stay) we rented an apartment in the Centro, not far from Piazza Bra and the arena.
 Saturday, after unpacking, we decided to walk along the river (the Adige) and after several wrong turns I got us on the promenade.
 The views along the river were lovely and we could see what turned out to be the Teatro Romano and Archaeological Museum on a hill across the river.
+What we could see of the town seemed peaceful and pretty, especially compared to the chaos of Firenze.
+And after getting our bearings, we found it to be a very walkable city.

 Castelvecchio